PRAVEENRAJ359/UI-UX-Experiment5/README.md

 Motivations: Wants to make ethical choices that align with personal values, motivated by community and social proof Motivated by factual transparency, clear proof of sustainability, and cost-effectiveness

+## Result:
-## Result:To Present 2 different UX project scenarios (e.g., designing a health app, an e-commerce site, or a government service portal) is completed
+To Present 2 different UX project scenarios (e.g., designing a health app, an e-commerce site, or a government service portal) is completed